logikonline/ATAA/README.md

 ## SEC.
 7. AUTHORIZATION OF APPROPRIATIONS.

-There are authorized to be appropriated such sums as may be necessary to carry out this Act.
+There are authorized to be appropriated such sums as may be necessary to carry out this Act, including funds for research grants, public education initiatives, and international partnerships.

 ---

 ## SEC.
 8. EFFECTIVE DATE.

 This Act shall take effect 180 days after the date of enactment of this Act.